uts-magic-lab/magic-lab-website/README.md

 Static site generator for university research lab website.

-We use the [Gulp](http://gulpjs.com/) task-runner to assemble content into static pages that can be served by a CDN.
+We use [Gulp](http://gulpjs.com/) to assemble content into static pages that can be served by a CDN.
 We make use of standard plugins to transpile, concatenate, minify, and render higher-level languages into servable HTML and CSS.
 Care is taken to choose high-level languages that will age well, such as [polyfill](http://en.wikipedia.org/wiki/Polyfill)s for backwards compatibility of recently established standards.

 We store data in a [normalized](http://en.wikipedia.org/wiki/Database_normalization) Google Spreadsheet and use a custom plugin to feed it into the gulp workflow.